Avaiga/taipy-doc/docs/manuals/userman/sdm/scenario/index.md

 ## Get all scenarios

 All the scenarios can be retrieved using the method `taipy.get_scenarios()^`.
 This method returns the list of all existing scenarios.
-Here is the list of the parameters:
+To filter and sort the list of scenarios, you can use the following parameters:

 - *cycle* represents the optional `Cycle^` to filter scenarios by.
 If provided, the list contains all the existing scenarios of the cycle.